 What this means for protocol decisions#

-Thymosin alpha-1 has the cleanest mechanism story of any immune peptide in current research circulation and one of the strongest safety profiles.
-The clinical evidence base is uneven, strongest in chronic viral hepatitis, mixed in sepsis, and heterogeneous in COVID-19, but the underlying biology, TLR2 and TLR9 engagement on dendritic cells, is durable across the literature.
+Thymosin alpha-1 has the cleanest mechanism story of any immune peptide in current research circulation and one of the strongest safety profiles in the catalog.
+The clinical evidence base is a different matter: the definitive sepsis trial was null, the FDA found the hepatitis B evidence insufficient, and the COVID-19 literature is almost entirely observational.
+The underlying biology, TLR2 and TLR9 engagement on dendritic cells, is durable across the literature and is not what is in question.
+What is in question is whether that mechanism converts into outcomes, and on the best-designed trials so far it has not been shown to.
 For researchers building immune-axis protocols, Tα1 is a defensible choice when the indication is immune insufficiency rather than immune competence.
 Create a Klarovel account to access the dose calculator, the underlying citation catalog, and protocol templates aligned with the peer-reviewed evidence rather than the marketing narrative.

 Frequently asked questions